-A child-life specialist at a Cleveland hospital shares how Comfort Kits from Guideposts Outreach give sick children–and their families–hope.
+A child-life specialist shares how Comfort Kits from Guideposts Outreach help sick kids.

 There’s a mother in the pediatric intensive care unit who wants to talk about a kit she received,” the nurse told me.
 “Something about it made her cry.”